This is a guest post by Gregory Ciotti, a contributing Buffer Blog columnist. More about him at the bottom of the post.

-I can give a personal example, as I run a blog that posts about Tumblr tutorials & customizations known as I Love Tumblr.
+I can give a personal example, as I run a blog that posts about Tumblr tutorials & customizations known as Tumblr Central.

 For a solid month I was stuck about what to post about after about 3 months of posting consitently.

 Now, I don’t feel that I’ll ever run into that problem again, as I’ve found so many great post topics by browsing Twitter search about problems and questions that people have about Tumblr.

 For an extended example, I saw many questions about how to improve SEO on Tumblr, and how to embed music widgets using HTML, so I posted on both those topics and now get a lot of traffic for each post!